Tips On How To Eat Right During The Confinement Period

 They are converted into glucose and glycogen to give the body fuel for energy.
 During your postnatal period, you require all the energy you can gather for milk production.
 However, exercise portion control to avoid taking more than your body requires.
 Whole bread, potatoes, sweet potatoes, oatmeal and brown rice, are great sources of carbohydrate.

 It is necessary for the growth and repair of cells in the body.
-It helps to make enzymes that enable us to produce antibodies and hormone, which helps in digestion.
+It helps to make enzymes that enable us to produce antibodies and hormones, which helps in digestion.
 Sources include meat, poultry, fish, eggs, cheese, cereals, and potatoes.

 It is vital for cell division and the formation of proteins in the body DNA, and RNA.
 The following are some of the best sources of folic acid; Brussels sprouts, green leafy vegetables, broccoli, wheat germ, and bread.